Sonoran-Software/Sonoran-Radio-Docs/pricing/faq.md

 ## Step 2

-Purchase a subscription in our billing portal
+Purchase your desired subscription on our billing portal.
+You will be able to select the TeamSpeak server you want it for there.

 ![subscription.png](https://i.imgur.com/rFH4iP8.png)